 The TSEP project aims to meet with as many TAFE students with disability as possible to identify and address the systemic blocks and barriers to employment, whilst simultaneously providing a specialist employment support for short term impact.

-For more details or to get involved, contact us via the contact form below.
+For more details or to get involved, contact us via the contact us form.